BEST PRACTICES FOR EMPLOYERS

 Having a staff member kidnapped is a disruptive and challenging crisis to navigate.
 Not only will you need to deal with the kidnapping itself, but you will also be required to support the employee’s family, other colleagues, and stakeholders as well.
 When your employee returns home, you will need to help them to reintegrate on their return.

-With years of experience of supporting hostage and their families, Hostage US is here to help you and your organization if you are faced with a kidnapping of an employee.
+With years of experience of supporting hostages and their families, Hostage US is here to help you and your organization if you are faced with a kidnapping of an employee.
 Below, we outline the basic best practices for organizations going through a kidnapping.
 For more information and advice on managing the human aspects of a kidnapping, contact us and we will discuss what you are going through.

 FAMILY LIAISON DURING THE KIDNAPPING

 Organizations experiencing a kidnapping will work closely with the hostage’s family – to keep them involved and up to date on the case, offer them support and access to services, such as counseling, and offer help with some of the practical challenges that arise.
-Be prepared to select someone in your organization to act as the Family Liaison Offer throughout the kidnapping.
+Be prepared to select someone in your organization to act as the Family Liaison Officer throughout the kidnapping.
 Fulfilling this role can be difficult without prior understanding of what to expect and what families need and not everyone will make a natural family liaison officer, but we have some suggestions for selecting a strong family liaison officer within your organization.

 FIRST CONTACT WITH THE FAMILY